sarah-dennis/extended-lubrication-theory/README.md

             Solver.load_run(N)
           #--------------------------------------------------------------------

-    C.) run a new solution starting at grid size N then interpolate the solution to grid size 2*N and run repeat, ending with grid size (2^k)*N
+    C.) run a new solution starting at grid size N, then interpolate the solution to grid size 2*N and run, repeat, ending with grid size (2^k)*N

           #--------------------------------------------------------------------